mtov/engsoftmoderna/en/chapter1.md

 \index{Software Quality!External}
-External quality refers to factors that can be assessed without delving into the code.
-These factors can be evaluated by end-users who are not necessarily experts in software engineering.
+External quality refers to factors that can be assessed without delving into the source code.
+Thus, these factors can be evaluated by end-users who are not necessarily experts in software engineering.
 Some examples of external quality factors (or attributes) are:

 *  Correctness: Does the software align with its specification